-For more information about excess business holdings, see the Instructions for Form 4720.
+For more information about excess business holdings, see Pub.
+578 and the instructions for Form 4720.

-Line 4.
-Taxes on investments that jeopardize charitable purposes.
-In general, an investment that jeopardizes any of the charitable purposes of a private foundation is one for which a foundation manager didn't exercise ordinary business care to provide for the long- and short-term financial needs of the foundation in carrying out its charitable purposes.
-For more details, see the regulations under section 4944.
+Line 4-Taxes on investments that jeopardize charitable purposes.
+In general, an investment that jeopardizes any of the charitable purposes of a private foundation is one for which a foundation manager did not exercise ordinary business care to provide for the long- and short-term financial needs of the foundation in carrying out its charitable purposes.
+For more details, see Pub.
+578 and the regulations under section 4944.

-Line 5.
-Taxes on taxable expenditures and political expenditures.
+Line 5-Taxes on taxable expenditures and political expenditures.
 In general, payments made for the activities described on lines 5a(1)-(5) are taxable expenditures.
+See Pub.
+578 for exceptions.